duh-its-Batman/My_Portfolio/README.md

         - **XGBoost**
         - **Light GBM**

      - Metrics (for evaluation):
         - **MAPE**
         - **RMSLE**

      - Optimization:
         - **Grid Search CV**, for tuning Hyper-parameters.
         - used a basic **Ensemble modeling** method.
 (RMSLE - 0.0724)

+## [Project 3: Credit Card Fraud Detection](https://github.com/duh-its-Batman/Data-Science-and-ML-Projects/blob/master/Credit_card_Fraud_Detection_Git.ipynb)
 ---

-## [Project 3: Credit Card Fraud Detection](https://github.com/duh-its-Batman/Data-Science-and-ML-Projects/blob/master/Credit_card_Fraud_Detection_Git.ipynb)
 ### Overview -
-- A supervised classification problem with the objectives to find patterns about time of fraud during a day (if any) and making a prediction on that basis to identify first-hand whether the transaction belongs to fraud or legit category.
+- A supervised classification problem with the underlying objectives were to find patterns about time of fraud during a day (if any) and making a prediction on that basis to identify first-hand whether the transaction belongs to fraud or legit category.
 The dataset was obtained from Kaggle.
 - The dataset has majority of variables unavailable to us due to prior PCA compression, only 3 variables were directly available for our purpose.
-- Target variable was highly imbalanced (**0: 99.82% | 1: 0.18%**), so the application of **re-sampling techniques** (Random Undersampler, Random Oversampler and SMOTE) appeared to be highly prudent.
+- Target variable was highly imbalanced (**0: 99.82%** and **1: 0.18%**), so the application of **re-sampling techniques** (Random Undersampler, Random Oversampler and SMOTE) appeared to be highly prudent.
 - Post scrutinizing the dataset, I found that fraud transaction has a much higher probabaility to occur during the night time period specifically between **2:00 am - 3:00 am**.
 - Predictive Modeling pipeline of the project used the following: